jschrier/blog/_posts/2023-03-15-Flask-Learning-Resources.md

 ---
-Title: "Flask Learning Resources"
+title: "Flask Learning Resources"
-Date: 2023-03-15
+date: 2023-03-15
-Tags: python webdev
+tags: python webdev
 ---
 I may have to bite the bullet and develop a CRUD application.
 Flask doesn't seem so bad.
 Some reasonable resources like:
 - [Flask official documentation](https://flask.palletsprojects.com/en/2.2.x/)